UneCharogne/neoCortex/README.txt

 -“results.dat” has 4 columns.
 The 1st column is only an index n indicating the configuration.
 The remaining 3 columns are the projections of the nth configuration on the first 3 principal components, respectively.

 -“norm_eigen.dat” contains the normalized eigenvalues of the principal components ordered from highest to lowest.
-These quantities indicate how much of the variance is contained on each principal components (the higher the variance the more the information).
+These quantities indicate how much of the variance is contained on each principal component (the higher the variance the more the information).

 **** IMAGES ****
-I also put images:
+I also put two images:

 -“2PC.eps” is a 2d plot of the projections of the configurations on the first 2 principal components.
 Points are colored according to the temperature.